hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 and can be modified for a given Connections installation).

-In both cases, the `include-repo` payload property value identifies the name of the top level location, i.e. a repository for Connections cloud or a folder for Connections On-Premises.
+In both cases, the `include-repo` payload property value identifies the name of the top level location, i.e. a repository for Connections Cloud or a folder for Connections On-Premises.

 For example, in Listing 1 you see an `include-repo` reference with a value